superflycss/superflycss/README.md

 - Project initiation and live reload building and workflow automation provided by [superflycss/cli](https://github.com/superflycss/cli)
 - Adherence to [semver guidelines](http://semver.org/) for update releases
 - RxJS style module imports for all css sub modules
-- Assets grouping:  Since each component, utility, or tool has its own repository, any javascript, image, or other resource that is used for functional or demo purposes is easy to find.
+- Asset grouping.
+Since each component, utility, or tool has its own repository, any javascript, image, or other resource that is used for functional or demo purposes is easy to find.
+- Filtered communication and updates.
+If you are only interested in watching for changes to the [Header Component](https://github.com/superflycss/component-header), click the github watch button for that repository only.

 ## Installation